A composer viewing this century's music. [UCSD Lecture II]

 Kreneks zweiter Vortrag als Regent’s Lecturer an der UCSD, gehalten am 28.
 Jänner 1970.
 Ernst Krenek blickt auf sein eigenes Opernschaffen unter der Perspektive von politischem Engagement in jeweils unterschiedlichen politischen Kontexten, vom Zusammenbruch der westeuropäischen politischen Ordnung nach dem 1.
 Weltkrieg und der zeitgleichen russischen Revolution, über Faschismus und Nationalsozialismus, McCarthy-Ära bis zu post-kolonialistischen Aspekten.

-out of order.Figaro that carried some revolutionary implications; and The Magic Flute,
+19th century a question of this kind seemed to be out of order.Figaro that carried some revolutionary implications; and The Magic Flute,

 with its Freemason's humanitarian background seem to point in this